World’s Strongest Hands 2011- Eastern US / Pennsylvania

 - World’s Strongest Hands Series

 This entry was posted on Tuesday, July 26th, 2011 at 11:38 am and is filed under Grip Sport, grip strength competition contest, worlds strongest hands.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.

 About Jedd Johnson